straider/coding-dojo/QuickReferenceGuide/Chapter 09 - Objects.md

 The memory model relies on a Garbage Collector ( GC ) to free objects from the heap.
 An object when created is store in the heap.

 The GC, which is Ruby is of type **conservative mark-and-sweep**, starts by checking those objects that are no longer in use.
 If they are still used then they're marked as _to_keep_ else they're eligible for removal.
 It finishes by sweeping all objects in the heap and removing those marked as not _to_keep_.

+## 9.5.
+Principles

+### 9.5.1.
+Abstraction

+### 9.5.2.
+Encapsulation

+### 9.5.3.
+Inheritance

+> Inheritance is a relation between two classes.
+We know that all cats are mammals, and all mammals are animals.
+The benefit of inheritance is that classes lower down the hierarchy get the features of those higher up, but can also add specific features of their own.
+If all mammals breathe, then all cats breathe.

+- Use method ```super()``` from a method of a sub-class to call the method of same name in the super-class:
+  - When invoked with no arguments then a message is sent to the parent of the current object, asking it to invoke a method of the same name as the method invoking super.
+It automatically forwards the arguments that were passed to the method from which it's called;
+  - Called with an empty argument list it sends no arguments to the higher-up method, even if arguments were passed to the current method;
+  - Called with specific arguments it sends exactly those arguments.
+- An instance variable used by a subclass cannot _shadow_ an instance variable in the super-class.
+If a subclass uses an instance variable with the same name as a variable used by one of its ancestors, it will overwrite the value of its ancestor's variable.

+**Note**: In Ruby, a class can only inherit from a single other class.

+> The **BasicObject** class is the parent class of all classes in Ruby.
+Its methods are therefore available to all objects unless explicitly overridden.
+Prior to Ruby 1.9, **Object** class was the root of the class hierarchy.
+The new class BasicObject serves that purpose, and Object is a subclass of BasicObject.
+BasicObject is a very simple class, with almost no methods of its own.
+When you create a class in Ruby, you extend Object unless you explicitly specify the super-class, and most programmers will never need to use or extend BasicObject.

+### 9.4.4.
+Polymorphism